Kay's Copy

 • What difference will faith in Jesus make?

-The ‘template’ answers those questions.
 A typical outline for ‘witnessing’ to an unbeliever goes like this:

 1. If you died today, do you know for certain that you would go to heaven?
 (The Bible says we CAN know for certain: 1 John 5:11-13)

 2. Say you are standing before Jesus, and he asked you, “Why should I let you into Heaven?”
 What would you say?
-(Matthew 7:21-23, John 3:16)

-4. Nothing we can do can be enough to cancel the effects of sin on a life.
+5. God loves each of us, and has a good plan to lead us to peace that surpasses all understanding, joy, security, and more than we could even dream.
+But nothing we can do can be enough to cancel the effects of sin on a life.
 Romans 3:23—ALL have sinned.

 • Jesus was God’s plan from the very beginning.

-• Jesus- took our punishment for sin in our place, even though he never sinned himself.
+• Jesus- willingly took our punishment for sin in our place, even though he never sinned himself.
 He was crucified for the sins of everyone who would ever live.

 • Jesus- overcame death (the end result of sin) by resurrecting 3 days after his death on the cross.